Thursday, June 14th

 I walked over the Rialto Bridge, enjoying the view of the Grand Canal from the top.
 I realized at that point that I had not yet bought my train ticket to Brescia for Saturday.
 I headed back through Cannaregio toward the train station.
 Along the way, closer to the train station, I noticed a second ATM machine that had one of those slots where you put your card in to enter a more secure ATM machine inside a little booth.
 I stopped to give my ATM card that had not been working another try.
 I thought perhaps it was just the other ATM machine that did not seem to like my card (later when arriving home realizing that it liked my card enough to charge me the money I never received).
 This machine did not work either.
 I used my back up ATM card, withdrew some more money, and then continued on to the train station.

 At the train station, I located the automatic ticket booths.
 I stood in line behind a woman who seemed to be finishing up her purchase.
 She put her money in to buy her ticket, but her money got stuck and her ticket did not come out.
 She started banging on the machine, and I believe there was some swearing in Italian, and then walked away in frustration.
 I felt bad for her and wished I could have helped.
-That incident helped me make my choice of using a credit card to purchase my train ticket.
-I also figured that I better try another machine just in case she was able to find someone to get the money out of that machine.
+That incident persuaded me to use a credit card to purchase my train ticket.
+I also decided that I better try another machine just in case she was able to find someone to get the money out of that machine.

 I found another machine that was free and proceeded to buy my ticket.
-I just read about the new Amica fare and gave it a try.
+I gave the new Amica fare a try.
 Wonderful option as it saved me about 7 or 8 euros.
 I also needed to get my ticket for Bologna since the little Rovato station where I would be departing from did not have an automatic ticket booth.

 When I punched in my train time and ticket choice; Rovato to Milano, Milano to Bologna, a warning message appeared (in Italian) stating that there was some sort of train track work and there may not be enough time to make my connection.
-It was then that I made that fatal decision to instead choose the other connection, which went through Verona.
+It was then that I made that wrong choice by choosing a connection which went through Verona.

 After buying my tickets, I sat by the edge of the water at the train station for a while, enjoying the view and doing a little “people watching”.